 Causes and Risk

 Recurrence can happen if the first treatment did not completely destroy all cancer cells.
-This does not mean the cancer was treated inaccurately, but rather that some cancer cells survived the treatment and developed into detectable tumors over time.
+This does not mean the cancer was treated insufficiently, but rather that some cancer cells survived the treatment and developed into detectable tumors over time.

 Cancer Progression and Cancer Recurrence